GuruMaps/AndroidManual/03-settings.md

 There are several ways to restore your data from a backup:

-* Select .gbackup file from any file manager installed and choose Galileo:
+* Select .gbackup2 file from any file manager installed and choose Galileo:

 <img src="/assets/open_backup_file_manager.png" width="375" height="473" />